 No, all Christians (and especially Christian pastors) will have to reckon with the ideas propounded in Kendi’s book.
 It is an ideology with a growing base in America and even within many congregations.
 For that reason, pastors in particular have an obligation to recognize and challenge this teaching wherever it occurs.
 A pastor, after all, “must hold firm to the trustworthy word as taught, so that he may be able to give instruction in sound doctrine and also to rebuke those who contradict it” (Titus 1:9).
 Kendi’s brand of antiracism contradicts sound doctrine.
 It falls to us to say so.

 1 I believe the proposition “black lives matter” to be profoundly true.
 It’s an affirmation of the truth that every life has inherent dignity and worth simply by virtue of being created in God’s image.
 It’s also a way to affirm this truth in the face of historic racial injustices that have denied this truth.
 So I recognize that the proposition “black lives matter” says something needed and essential.
-I reject, however, the aims and goals of the official Black Lives Matter organization, and that organization is what I am criticizing above.
+I reject, however, the aims and goals of those who use the phrase to advance the cause of cultural Marxism.
+I also reject the agenda of the official Black Lives Matter organization, and that organization is what I am criticizing above.